-Frequently Asked Questions - Budget & Finances
+Frequently Asked Questions - Budget & Project Funding

 $1.55 billion of the construction cost is being paid for with funds from the Federal Transit Administration.
 A large percentage is being paid by tourists making purchases on Oahu (to which the half-percent GET surcharge applies), and the balance is being paid by residents and businesses (through the half-percent GET surcharge).

 The project is only using short-term bonds that will be paid back using federal funds and revenue collected from the GET surcharge.